Last updated on September 8th, 2020

 Early intervention matters

-The day I went to the GP to say I was terrified that my daughter had anorexia, things happened pretty fast.
+The day I went to the GP to say that I was terrified that my daughter had anorexia, things happened pretty fast.
 The doctor recognised the urgency even though my daughter was not particularly underweight, and she sent off a referral to child and adolescent mental health services (CAMHS) that very day.

 So far so wonderful.
 But the address for CAMHS had changed and the referral letter didn't get there.
 That lost us one week.
 Next I discovered that the CAMHS team read and prioritised referrals just once a week, and that day had just passed.
 I also learned that if my daughter was not considered high priority the waiting time was … two years!
 Every other day I begged the receptionist to please tell the clinicians of my daughter's rapid deterioration.
 Waiting without information was agony.